syncfusion-content/fileformat-docs/File-Formats/XlsIO/Create-read-edit-excel-files-in-winui-c-sharp.md

 ---
 title: Create, read, and edit Excel files in WinUI | Syncfusion
-description: Explains how to create, read, and edit Excel files in WinUI applications using Syncfusion XlsIO.
+description: Explains how to create, read, and edit Excel documents in WinUI applications using Syncfusion Excel Library.
 platform: winui
 control: XlsIO
 documentation: UG